Embedding/Chinese-Word-Vectors/README.md

 Three context features: **word**, **ngram**, and **character** are considered in this work.
 Most methods learn word representations upon word-word co-occurrence statistics, namely using word as context feature **(word feature)**.
 Inspired by language modeling problem, we introduce ngram feature into the context.
 Both word-word and word-bigram co-occurrence statistics are used for training **(ngram feature)**.
 For Chinese, the character itself conveys strong semantics.
 We use word-word and word-character co-occurrence statistics to learn word representations.
 The length of character-level ngrams ranges from 1 to 4 **(character feature)**.

 ### Corpus
 we made great efforts to collect corpus in various domains.
-Their detailed information is listed as follows:
+The experimental results show that the corpus domain has substantial influence on word vectors' properties.
+The detailed corpora information is listed as follows:

 Corpus | size | Description
 ----|----|----